jvoosten/ntrace/README.md

 * Allows printf() style formatting
 * Traces function entry and exit automatically
 * Divide your code into modules, set debug level per module
-* Outputs to file, but critical errors are logged to stderr (even in release mode)
+* Outputs can be redirected to multiple outputs, but critical errors are logged to stderr (even in release mode)
-* Optionally adds a timestamp and/or process ID
+* Each log message is timestamped with millisecond precision, process and thread ID
+* Thread-safe
+* Available on Windows and Linux (other POSIX-like systems should work as well)

 # Sample output